-- 115.116.
-The PAC's primary role is to receive reports from the C&AG and to report to the States upon any significant issues arising therefrom.
-It should also assess whether public funds have been applied for the purpose intended by the States, and examine whether extravagance and waste are being eradicated and sound financial practices applied throughout the administrations of the States. - 416.117.
+- 116. The PAC's primary role is to receive reports from the C&AG and to report to the States upon any significant issues arising therefrom.
+It should also assess whether public funds have been applied for the purpose intended by the States, and examine whether extravagance and waste are being eradicated and sound financial practices applied throughout the administrations of the States. - 117.
 In developing a balanced programme of Review topics, the PAC will ordinarily prioritise the consideration of reports presented to the States by the C&AG.
-The PAC will also request an Executive Response from the relevant Department(s) on all C&AG reports and subsequently present that response to the States. - 117.118.
+The PAC will also request an Executive Response from the relevant Department(s) on all C&AG reports and subsequently present that response to the States. - 118.
 Notwithstanding the prioritisation of C&AG reports, the PAC reserves the right to commence a Review concerning any topic that falls within its terms of reference as defined in Standing Orders, irrespective of whether the topic has been the subject of a report to the States by the C&AG.

-U. Resources and work of the Scrutiny unitsection of the States Greffe
+U. Resources and work of the Scrutiny unit of the States Greffe

-- 118.119.
-The main remit of the Scrutiny unit, based in the Committees and Panels section of the States Greffe, is to provide an impartial and independent service to the Chairmen's Committee Scrutiny Liaison Committee, the Scrutiny Panels and the PAC. - is appointed to manage and oversee the Scrutiny Committees and Panels) is appointed to manage and oversee the Scrutiny Committees and Panels section, including Officer resource allocation to Panels/PAC.
-Each of the Panels/PAC will be provided with executive and administrative support by one or more Scrutiny OfficerCommittee and Panel Officers, supported by a Research and Project Officer and Communications Officer as directed by the Head of Scrutiny Assistant Greffier (Committees and Panels).
-The post-holder will also provide an executive support function to the Chairmen's Committee Scrutiny Liaison Committee. - 120.121.
-Scrutiny OfficerCommittee and Panel Officers will work both proactively and responsively to the requirements of the Panel/PAC, working particularly closely with the ChairmanChair to fulfil agreed Panel/PAC actions and assisting the ChairmanChair to carry out of his/her responsibilities.
-The role of the Scrutiny Officersupporting Officers includes: - obtaining and collating information, documents, written and verbal reports and other appropriate information or evidence relevant to the issue under scrutiny and processing such information in accordance with data protection legislation - · undertaking research - identifying and obtaining additional appropriate professional and technical information, including expert witnesses or advisers, when necessary - advising on States approved procedures and protocols and processes for conducting scrutiny reviews - preparing briefing papers on matters arising - providing executive and administrative support - arranging, attending and recording meetings and hearings
+- 119. The main remit of the Scrutiny unit, based in the Committees and Panels section of the States Greffe, is to provide an impartial and independent service to the Scrutiny Liaison Committee, the Scrutiny Panels and the PAC. - 120.
+The Assistant Greffier (Committees and Panels) is appointed to manage and oversee the section, including Officer resource allocation to Panels/PAC.
+Each of the Panels/PAC will be provided with executive and administrative support by one or more Committee and Panel Officers, supported by a Research and Project Officer and Communications Officer as directed by the Assistant Greffier (Committees and Panels).
+The post-holder will also provide an executive support function to the Scrutiny Liaison Committee. - 121.
+Committee and Panel Officers will work both pro-actively and responsively to the requirements of the Panel/PAC, working particularly closely with the Chair to fulfil agreed Panel/PAC actions and assisting the Chair to carry out of his/her responsibilities.
+The role of the supporting Officers includes: - obtaining and collating information, documents, written and verbal reports and other appropriate information or evidence relevant to the issue under scrutiny and processing such information in accordance with data protection legislation

-- liaising with witnesses regarding submission of evidence, transcripts and representation of their views by the Panel/PAC - drafting, amongst other material: reports, comments, amendments, propositions, States questions, answers to States questions, Chairmen's Statements to the Assembly, speeches and public hearing question plans for consideration by the Panel/PAC - proposing a strategy for Panels/PAC to follow up report recommendations, and administering the implementation of the agreed actions - liaising with ministerial departments, other non-executive governmental organisations, media, pressure groups, stakeholders and other relevant external bodies - ensuring that the scrutiny section of the States Assembly website is fully updated - proposing public engagement/communications strategies for Reviews and other Panel/PAC work, preparing media releases and other promotional material and undertaking social media activity as agreed in such strategies
+- · undertaking research - identifying and obtaining additional appropriate professional and technical information, including expert witnesses or advisers, when necessary - advising on States approved procedures and protocols and processes for conducting scrutiny reviews - · preparing briefing papers on matters arising - providing executive and administrative support - arranging, attending and recording meetings and hearings - liaising with witnesses regarding submission of evidence, transcripts and representation of their views by the Panel/PAC - drafting, amongst other material: reports, comments, amendments, propositions, States questions, answers to States questions, Chair's Statements to the Assembly, speeches and public hearing question plans for consideration by the Panel/PAC - proposing a strategy for Panels/PAC to follow up report recommendations, and administering the implementation of the agreed actions - liaising with ministerial departments, other non-executive governmental organisations, media, pressure groups, stakeholders and other relevant external bodies - ensuring that the scrutiny section of the States Assembly website is fully updated - proposing public engagement/communications strategies for Reviews and other Panel/PAC work, preparing media releases and other promotional material and undertaking social media activity as agreed in such strategies